pancanin/RayTracer/README.md

 So far, we have been 'hitting' each pixel with one ray and we calculated the color of the pixel only using that ray.
 That is one sample.
 We can add a bit of randomness to the u, v of the ray, so that we get data from neighbouring pixels, repeat that several times and then get the average color.
 As a result we get a nice blur around the edges.
 It's simple blending :)

+### Diffuse materials

+Diffuse materials take the color of their surroundings.
+To let the objects mix their colors we can implement random light ray bounces.

+1. define a unit sphere on the normal at the point of intersection.
+2. Choose a random point in that sphere.
+3. Cast a ray from the random point at a random direction.